Drug-Resistant Epilepsy Treatment in Ahmedabad

 PDF Epilepsy (Amrita Kochi)

-Specialist in drug-refractory epilepsy management, LTVEEG monitoring, and PNES evaluation.
-Particular expertise in complex cases requiring advanced diagnostic approaches.
+Dr. Gohel specializes in drug-refractory epilepsy management, LTVEEG monitoring, and PNES evaluation.
+He has particular expertise in complex cases that need advanced diagnostic approaches.

 View Profile